WebizenAI/devdocs/WorkInProgress.md

 10. Working on what it means to 'own your own webizen'; which both, creates a series of requirements in defining how the technology is implemented; in-order to, support an ecosystem solution that has a lawful basis upon which it may be asserted that a person owns their own 'webizen'; and in-turn, addresses related issues linked with guardianship related semantics.

 11. In-order for the specifications for the Webizen Agent to be defined, there also needs to be a clear specification for the Permissive Commons Technology (PCT) ecosystem.
-A seperate site is being developed in-order to address these requirements noting the distinctions; whilst also noting, that the designs may end-up requiring the webizen ecosystem in-order to make it work in a manner that is considered to be 'fit for purpose' Here is the link to the [PCT-Docs](https://pct-devdocs.webcivics.org/)
+A seperate site is being developed in-order to address these requirements noting the distinctions; whilst also noting, that the designs may end-up requiring the webizen ecosystem in-order to make it work in a manner that is considered to be 'fit for purpose'

-12. I need to re-organise  documentation to use git [sub-modules](https://git-scm.com/docs/git-submodule) so that that the organisation of these docs and those in [PCT-Docs](https://pct-devdocs.webcivics.org/) are more managable as ecosystem components.
+12. I need to re-organise  documentation to use git [sub-modules](https://git-scm.com/docs/git-submodule) so that that the organisation of these docs and those in [[PermissiveCommonsTech]] are more managable as ecosystem components.
 This method is likely to end-up requiring more than the two repos currently defined.
 Following-on from these earlier considerations - I am now wondering how / if - it might be better to revert to a single repo rather than trying to do something more complex - when, the underlying purpose of these docs is to support an implementation that will in-turn lead to the documents being relocated to the webizen system anyway.
 Presently, its hard to keep track of both; and i'm trying to 'crunch time', whilst raising discussion points with others - leads to sharing links, and the coherance of the notes is suffering as a consequence of their being seperated and at times duplicated; sometimes, with differing versions - which is going to cause problems into the future (noting - the webizen environment is likely to address the problem, but that it'll be a completely different environment - so, the troubles with these repos becomes irralavent)

 ### Ontology Modelling
-The ontology modelling process is trying to address various requirements for [[DecentralisedOntologies]], [[TemporalSemantics]] and [[PermissiveCommons]] which will in-turn support both the [[SafetyProtocols]] as well as the [[Values Credentials]].
+The ontology modelling process is trying to address various requirements for [[WebizenTechStack/CoreServices/DecentralisedOntologies]], [[TemporalSemantics]] and [[PermissiveCommons]] which will in-turn support both the [[SafetyProtocols]] as well as the [[Values Credentials]].

 Much of the ontology work is in the [Web Civics - Ontologies 2023](https://github.com/WebCivics/ontologies/tree/2023) github folder / project.
 Some use of [Chat AI](https://chat.openai.com/) has been employed, that has helped a great deal in some ways; whilst also problematic.

-Yet now, as the requirements to set-out how the Permissive Commons Technology (PCT) works to support Ontologies (ONT or PCT-ONT); i've set-up another documentation site which is online at [pct-devdocs.webcivics.org](https://pct-devdocs.webcivics.org/) and am only just starting to work on it.
+Yet now, as the requirements to set-out how the Permissive Commons Technology (PCT) works to support Ontologies (ONT or PCT-ONT).
 Once this is in-shape, i should be in a position to get onto the ontology modelling in a way that means i'll be able to provide examples of exactly how it works - with a demonstration!